Rigorous research insights to address gender equality at work and in careers

 Elizabeth Hill is Associate Professor in political economy at The University of Sydney and co-convenor of the Australian Work and Family Policy Roundtable.
 She is a leading researcher on the future of women, work and care in Australia and the Asia region, and has collaborated on research into gender equality, work and care with leading national and international institutions, including the International Labour Organisation and UN Women.

 Charlie Hock is a Research Officer for the GEWL Research Initiative.
 She joined the team after working at UNSW and UTS in both project management and research capacities.
-She has completed a B.A. in Gender Studies, a Graduate Certificate in Forensic Psychology and is currently completing a Master of Human Rights.
+Charlie has recently completed master's in human Rights at the University of Sydney, and also has qualifications in forensic psychology and gender studies.

 Amy Tapsell is a Research Officer for the GEWL Research Initiative.
 Amy has worked as a Research Officer at the University of Wollongong, and more recently, worked as a Health Planning Officer for NSW Health.
 She has completed a B.A. in Psychology and a Master of Public Health in Health Promotion.